 - The only exception is in a resident room where all residents assigned to and people present in that room are 21 or older.

-- Possessing, consuming, or being in the presence of alcohol under the age of 21 is strictly prohibited.
+- Possessing, consuming, being under the influence of, or being in the presence of alcohol under the age of 21 is strictly prohibited.

 - Residents are responsible for all alcohol brought into their room and being host to the provision of alcohol to others.

 - Residents and guests over the age of 21 may not procure alcohol to individuals under the legal drinking age.

 - Games generally associated with consumption of alcohol, such as beer/water pong, are not permitted, even if alcohol is not present.

 - Alcoholic beverages may not be made in University Residence Halls.